jeromeetienne/threex/src/marbletable/README.md

   * if not at this distance, force it at this distance while keeping the angle
   * Math.Atan2(deltaZ, deltaX) to get the angle
 * idea levels
-  * pools ball - bring them back from tQuery
+  * DONE pools ball - bring them back from tQuery

 ## ChangeLogs